Terry Labonte: Michael Waltrip Racing

 During the 2007 season, Labonte drove three races for Michael Waltrip Racing, both road course events, and the Allstate 400 at the Brickyard, in the No.55 NAPA Auto Parts Toyota Camry.
-His best finish in the No. 55 was thirtieth twice, at Indianapolis and Watkins Glen.
+His best finish in the No. 55 was 30th twice, at Indianapolis and Watkins Glen.

 Petty Enterprises

 On May 11, 2008, it was announced that Labonte would drive the No. 45 car of Petty Enterprises for six races in the middle of the 2008 Sprint Cup season, replacing Kyle Petty on a temporary basis.
 Labonte was reunited with brother Bobby, who was the regular driver of the No. 43 for Petty.
-Labonte posted two solid top-twenty runs in the six-race tenure, a sixteenth at Daytona and a seventeenth at Infineon, both the best finishes for the No. 45 car this season.
-It was later announced that he would drive for Petty again in the Brickyard 400 Labonte was back in the No. 45 car for Petty Enterprises when the Sprint Cup Series went to the Michigan International Speedway for the 3M Performance 400 on August 17, 2008.
+Labonte posted two solid top-20 runs in the six-race tenure, a 16th at Daytona and a 17th at Infineon, both the best finishes for the No. 45 car this season.
+It was later announced that he would drive for Petty again in the Brickyard 400.
+Labonte was back in the No. 45 car for Petty Enterprises when the Sprint Cup Series went to the Michigan International Speedway for the 3M Performance 400 on August 17, 2008.
 He would be back in the No. 45 car again for the AMP Energy 500 at the Talladega Superspeedway for the final time in the 2008 Sprint Cup Season.
-He would go on to post a seventeenth place finish, even after sustaining severe damage in one of the multi-car accidents.
+He would go on to post a 17th-place finish, even after sustaining severe damage in one of the multi-car accidents.
 Labonte's results in 2008 proved far better on average than the previous three seasons, while driving also part-time.

 Gillett Evernham Motorsports

-Labonte drove the #10 Valvoline car in place of Patrick Carpentier in The American Red Cross Pennsylvania 500.
+Labonte drove the No. 10 Valvoline car in place of Patrick Carpentier in The American Red Cross Pennsylvania 500.